Details of terms and conditions which apply to candidates

 the regulatory authorities on request.

-In cases where a candidate might be unsatisfied with the outcome
+In cases where a candidate might be dissatisfied with the

-of an appeal, they can contact the CII's regulator, the Office of
+outcome of an appeal, they can contact the CII's regulator, the

 The Chartered Insurance Institute